Samplergithub769/mtu-xsens-imu-Sensor/README.md

 - Joblib was used for efficient model serialization to enable reuse in deployment stages.

 ### Noise Characterization
-To understand the characteristics of sensor noise, two methods were used:
+To understand the characteristics of sensor noise, Power Spectral Density (PSD) Analysis:

 **1. Power Spectral density**